end2endzone/end2endzone-hugo/jekyll-export/_posts/2014-09-01-diy-bedroom-under-the-bed-led-lighting.md

     - multilingual
 ---

+# Introduction

-<span style="font-size: 26px; font-weight: bold; line-height: 1.3846153846;">Introduction</span>How many times did you wake up your partner in bed because you had to turn on a lamp to see something?
+How many times did you wake up your partner in bed because you had to turn on a lamp to see something?
 Did you ever wanted to have a bedside lamp/table lamp that do not take too much space on the bedside table?
 How about being able to turn off a lamp that's been turned on by your partner without leaving your bed?
 In this article, I will explain how I created a bedroom under the bed LED lighting solution that can replace your existing bedside lamp.
 After completing my [DIY Kitchen under cabinet LED lighting](/diy-kitchen-under-cabinet-led-lighting/) project, I managed to get a few spare parts lying around.
 I realized that I had all the equipment required to implement something similar for the bedroom.
 The reason I started this project was that I wanted a low brightness light to be turned on during the night so that I can see where I go.
 At the same time, I did not always went to bed at the same time that my partner.
 Having a light that can be left on while she is going to sleep would have been an amazing feature.
 The electrical circuit is almost identical to the [Kitchen under cabinet LED lighting](/diy-kitchen-under-cabinet-led-lighting/).
 However, this design uses 2 switches instead of a single one.
 This is required so that each partner has control on the lights from his/her bed side.
 Installing lights under your bed is really different than having a bedside/table lamp.
 This setup provide the following benefits in a bedroom:

 - It does not create light that is too bright.
 The dimmer make this easy on the eyes at night.
 The LEDs can be turned on without blinding you.
 - It allows to see were you are walking.
 Be able to see the walkway between the bedroom and the bathroom is pretty interesting.
 - Can be turned on without disturbing the sleep of the other partner.
 - Give a nice ambient light for bed activities...

-In this post, I will explain how I installed in my bedroom a custom under the bed LED lighting solution. **Note:**Handling wall electricity can be dangerous.
+In this post, I will explain how I installed in my bedroom a custom under the bed LED lighting solution.

+**Note:** Handling wall electricity can be dangerous.
 If you do not have basic electricity skills, I strongly recommend that you do not complete this project.
 Proceed at your own risk.

 # Project data